Article updated, November 2023.

 Both approaches can and do work together.
 Let’s suppose you take your SEO very seriously but you have a product to sell, for a set period of time.
-You create an ad for that product and voila!
+You could create an ad for that product and voila!

-But focusing only on paid ads, without knowing your markets’ search behaviours could be money down the drain.
+But focusing only on paid ads, without knowing your market’s search behaviours could be money down the drain.

 Well, users are searching on Google with different kinds of intent.

 If Lucy wants nipple clamps, she’s looking on the web with transactional intent (intent to buy).
 PPC, in this scenario, is a great option.
-Getting in front of your customers quick, with a tailored, precision-focused ad, makes bloody sense.
+Getting in front of your customers quickly, with a tailored, precision-focused ad, makes bloody sense.